-TikTok is renting NVIDIA GPUs in the cloud to circumvent sanctions, a common tactic used by Chinese companies
+TikTok is evading sanctions by renting NVIDIA GPUs from the cloud, a common tactic used by Chinese companies

-The United States has imposed export restrictions on semiconductors to China, making it difficult for Chinese companies to directly obtain high-performance GPUs, which are essential for the development of AI.
-TikTok's Chinese parent company, ByteDance, is accessing NVIDIA's AI chips through the cloud to circumvent the sanctions, according to a report by foreign media outlet The Information.
+The US has imposed export restrictions on semiconductors to China, making it difficult for Chinese companies to directly obtain high-performance GPUs, which are essential for AI development.
+TikTok's Chinese parent company, ByteDance, is accessing NVIDIA's AI chips through the cloud to circumvent the restrictions, according to a report by The Information.

 China's Nvidia Loophole: How ByteDance Got the Best AI Chips Despite US Restrictions — The Information